-We expect these results to be qualitatively correct, but quantitatively dependent on the model chosen to describe the neutron star crust.
-The model we are using in this work has been extensively studied in collisions and heavy ion physics, that is the reason why we have chosen it to describe quantitatively neutron star matter.
+We expect these results to be qualitatively correct, but quantitatively dependent on the model chosen to describe neutron rich matter.
+The model we are using in this work has been extensively studied in collisions and heavy ion physics; that is the reason why we have chosen it to describe quantitatively neutron rich matter.

-Neutron star hydrodynamical models~\cite{ruffert_coalescing_1995, mezzacappa_investigation_1998, geppert_temperature_2004, woosley_physics_2005, liebendorfer_supernova_2005} yield proton fraction, density and temperature profiles in the neutron star, as a function of the radius.
-From this work, we are able to find, for this specific model, the neutrino absorption for different thermodynamic conditions.
-Therefore, combining these two results with eventual measurements of the neutrino absorption in neutron stars, we can check the validity of different nuclear models and, consequently, move a step forward towards finding the nuclear equation of state.
+Neutron rich matter hydrodynamic models~\cite{ruffert_coalescing_1995, mezzacappa_investigation_1998, geppert_temperature_2004, woosley_physics_2005, liebendorfer_supernova_2005} can yield proton fraction, density and temperature for different conditions (supernovae, proto-neutron stars, neutron stars).
+From this work, we are able to find, for this specific model, the neutrino opacity for different thermodynamic conditions.
+Therefore, combining these two results with eventual measurements of the neutrino opacity in neutron stars, we can check the validity of different nuclear models and, consequently, move a step forward towards finding the nuclear equation of state.